Awish-Senpai/ForgottenKeep/README.md

 `> Changed`
 • Changed the color of the tab of `Noise Suppression by Krisp` to match the theme.
 • Changed the color of the `Screenshare` tab to match the theme.
+• Changed the color of entire `ToolTip`, to match the theme.
+This can appear when you hover over channel's setting, or some kind of invite button.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.